ONSdigital/dp/training/culture-and-process/PULL_REQUEST_GUIDANCE.md

 A pull request can be created in a couple of ways, once the changes on a local feature branch have been commited and pushed.
 - After pushing a branch locally a `compare and pull request` button pops up in the GitHub remote repository.
 A link to navigate to this page to create a pull request is in the terminal.
 Follow this url, to create a pull request, but just check the branch (either develop or master/main) that the pull request is being created for.
 - Using the GitHub UI, navigate to the repository and the pull requests tab and use the `new pull request` button on the top right of the screen.
-This GitHub documentation provide more detail on creating a pull request (https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+[This GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) provide more detail on creating a pull request.

 When creating a pull request the following structure is used to provide information to the reviewer:
 - What: A description of the changes and why